pyepye/django-magiclink/README.md

 The setup of the app is simple but has a few steps and a few templates that need overriding.

 1. [Install the app](#install)
-1. [Configure the app](#configuration) - There are a large number of [additional configuration settings](#configuration-settings)
+1. [Configure the app](#configuration) adding urls and settings.
+There are also a number of [additional configuration settings](#configuration-settings)
-1. [Set up the login page](#login-page) by overriding the login page HTML (or create a custom login view)
+1. [Set up the login page](#login-page) by overriding the login page template
 1. [Override the login sent page HTML](#login-sent-page)
-1. [Set up the magic link email](#magic-link-email) by setting the email logo and colours.
+1. [Set up the magic link email](#magic-link-email) (optional) by setting the email logo and colours.
 It's also possible to override the email templates
 1. [Create a signup page](#signup-page) (optional) depending on your settings configuration